zachpino/comm-workshop-s18/week04/homework.md

 Try to imagine which datapoints (in combination) might be a good match to each plot type.
 In addition, for each chart, try to articulate some specific learnings that the visualization manifests.
 Include this learning somewhere in the web page `<body>`.

+Make sure you `parseInt(value)` to ensure anything that should be an integer is treated as an integer during addition.
+Use `parseFloat(value)` for handling the equivalent situation for numbers with trailing decimals.

 -----

 Here are some other challenges to add sophistication to your chart.